Online Distribution Shift Detection via Recency Prediction: Related Work

 \section{Related Work}

+Machine learning models can perform poorly and erratically on test data drawn from a distribution that differs from the training distribution.
+Mitigating the impact of distribution shifts is a long-standing challenge, and empirical studies show that subtle shifts still severely impact the performance of state-of-the-art models (e.g., see \cite{hendrycks2019Benchmarking, GeirhosJacobsenEtAl2020, KohSagawaEtAl2021, MillerTaoriEtAl2021}).
+Furthermore, as learned components find increasing use in robotics stacks, erroneous predictions induced by distribution shifts can cause dangerous system-level failures in safety-critical applications.
+For example, a robot using a classification model trained on daytime data can have accidents when deployed at night.
+Therefore, we must develop methods to detect distribution shifts to avoid system failures in shifted conditions.

-The problem of detecting distribution shift has long been studied by both the machine learning community and the statistics community.
-Traditional approaches use statistical hypothesis testing to determine whether the test-time distribution differs from the training distribution~\cite{GrettonBorgwardtEtAl2012, Rabanser2019FailingLA, Kulinski2020FeatureSD, Kamulete2021TestFN}.
+Traditional approaches for detecting distribution shift use statistical hypothesis testing to determine whether the test-time distribution differs from the training distribution (\cite{GrettonBorgwardtEtAl2012, Rabanser2019FailingLA, Kulinski2020FeatureSD, Kamulete2021TestFN}).
 For example, \cite{GrettonBorgwardtEtAl2012} develop a hypothesis test based on evaluating the maximum mean discrepancy (MMD) and similarly, \cite{Rabanser2019FailingLA} use a dimensionality reduction technique followed by a statistical two-sample test to compare the two distributions. \cite{Kulinski2020FeatureSD} develop conditional distribution hypothesis tests and propose a score-based test statistic for localizing distribution shift.
 In robotics, \cite{FaridVeerEtAl2022} apply a two-sample procedure to detect when a robot is operating under shifted conditions that harm its performance.
 However, these methods are typically designed for an offline (batch) setting, and there is no obvious way to use these methods online without either losing the guarantee, or being very inefficient statistically.